Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 ![Period to date sum formula example](images/ocd_xl2010_ta_improvingcalculationperf_fig06.jpg)

-Then copy the formula down to B2000.
+Copy the formula down to B2000.

 How many cell references are added up by **SUM** in total?
 B1 refers to one cell, and B2000 refers to 2000 cells.
 The average is 1000 references per cell, so the total number of references is 2 million.
 Selecting the 2000 formulas and using the **RangeTimer** macro shows you that the 2000 formulas in column B calculate in 80 milliseconds.
 Most of these calculations are duplicated many times: **SUM** adds A1 to A2 in each formula from B2:B2000.